Tré Cool: Early life

+Career

+Wright's closest neighbor in his childhood was Larry Livermore, who at the time was the singer of the punk band the Lookouts.
+When Wright was 11, Livermore recruited him as the drummer of the Lookouts, and Tre took on the name of "Tré Cool", using both the French word "très" (meaning "very") and the English word "cool" as a way of saying he was "very cool".
+"Trey", a play on Wright's family's generational titles, since he was the third Frank Wright, had already been Wright's nickname prior to the addition of "Cool."

+Cool sang "The Mushroom is Exploding" from the Lookouts' 1987 debut album, One Planet One People.
+A twelve-year-old Cool can be heard singing the demos of which in 1985's "Lookout!
+It's The Lookouts!"
+He then appeared on their second album, Spy Rock Road, with "That Girl's from Outer Space" and "Sonny Boy".

-Tré Cool's father was supportive and overhauled a bookmobile to transport the band.
+When Green Day's drummer, John Kiffmeyer, left the band, the group recruited Cool to be their drummer.
+Cool's father was supportive and overhauled a bookmobile to transport the band.
 He would later say: "I watched them go from a bunch of kids to a group of musicians with work ethic," also adding: "On their first tour or two, it was more of a party than anything else.
 I still scratch my head and say, 'How in the hell did they make it?'
 They used to practice in my living room here – a lot of the songs they did on Dookie.
 You hear it coming together, and you don't expect people are going to go out and buy it.
 But when it does, you just say, 'Wow that's so cool.'"

+With Green Day, he sang and played the guitar on "Dominated Love Slave" from Kerplunk and the hidden track "All by Myself" from Dookie, both of which he wrote and composed (on "Dominated Love Slave", guitarist and vocalist Billie Joe Armstrong played drums).
+He wrote and sang the subtrack "Rock and Roll Girlfriend" from the medley "Homecoming" featured on the album American Idiot.
+He also sang and wrote the track "DUI" ("Driving Under the Influence"), which was recorded for Green Day's fifth studio album, Nimrod, and was due to be released on the compilation album Shenanigans in 2002, but was omitted and can only be found on promotional unmastered copies of the album and online.
+Several live tracks also exist, usually from around 1993, such as "Food Around the Corner", a song from the 1943 Elmer Fudd cartoon An Itch in Time.
+Another live track, "Billie Joe's Mom", was also recorded.

-In 1998, after Green Day won a "Moon Man" Trophy at the MTV Music Awards, Tré Cool famously climbed on the Universal Globe at Universal Studios.
-He and Jai Brooks are the only two people to ever do this.
+In 1998, after Green Day won a "Moon Man" Trophy at the MTV Music Awards, Cool famously climbed on the Universal Globe at Universal Studios.